 It’s also important for you to know what to do after you receive the referral.
 Try these seven tips to convert the referral to a client.

-- Get introduced – During the Thank You! process, be sure to ask the referrer to arrange an introduction, or ask permission to contact the referral directly.
-When contacting the referral directly, be sure to get permission from the referrer to mention they referred you.
+- Get introduced – During the thank you process, and be sure to ask the referrer to arrange an introduction or ask for permission to contact the referral directly.
+When contacting the referral directly, be sure to get permission from the referrer to also mention they referred you.

 - Investigate their needs – During the introduction process, proceed directly into asking the referral for their needs and wants.
 Listen carefully, don’t interrupt, and ask questions if something is unclear.